mlin2024/Doodl.e/README.md

    * User can contribute to the doodle that they chose in the contribute screen
    * User can send out their new doodle/contribution to the database
    * User can undo/redo their strokes
+   * User can change the pen thickness between small, medium, and large
+   * User can erase their strokes
-   * *User can choose their drawing color out of a list of colors (previously used colors cannot be chosen)*
+   * User can choose their drawing color out of a list of colors
    * *When receiving an existing doodle from the database, user can view a timelapse of the work already done on the doodle*
 * Contribute Screen
    * User can choose a doodle from a selection of doodles from the database that they've never edited before